 “Based on FDA’s analysis of medical device adverse event reports and of peer-reviewed, scientific literature, the most common adverse events for all surgical repair of hernias—with or without mesh—are pain, infection, hernia recurrence, scar-like tissue that sticks tissues together (adhesion), blockage of the large or small intestine (obstruction), bleeding, abnormal connection between organs, vessels, or intestines (fistula), fluid build-up at the surgical site (seroma), and a hole in neighboring tissues or organs (perforation).

-The most common adverse events following hernia repair with mesh are pain, infection, hernia recurrence, adhesion, and bowel obstruction.
+The most common adverse events and hernia mesh problems following hernia repair with mesh are pain, infection, hernia recurrence, adhesion, and bowel obstruction.
 Some other potential adverse events that can occur following hernia repair with mesh are mesh migration and mesh shrinkage (contraction).

-Many complications related to hernia repair with surgical mesh that have been reported to the FDA have been associated with recalled mesh products that are no longer on the market.
-Pain, infection, recurrence, adhesion, obstruction, and perforation are the most common complications associated with recalled mesh.
+Many complications and hernia mesh problems related to hernia repair with surgical mesh that have been reported to the FDA have been associated with recalled mesh products that are no longer on the market.
+Pain, infection, recurrence, adhesion, obstruction, and perforation are the most common complications / problems associated with recalled mesh.
 In the FDA’s analysis of medical adverse event reports to the FDA, recalled mesh products were the main cause of bowel perforation and obstruction complications.”
 FDA

 What are the hernia mesh side effects?